-In assessing impairment, management estimates the recoverable amount of each asset or cash-generating units based on expected future cash flows and uses an interest rate to discount them.
+In assessing impairment, management estimates the recoverable amount of each asset or cashgenerating units based on expected future cash flows and uses an interest rate to discount them.
 Estimation uncertainty relates to assumptions about future operating results and the determination of a suitable discount rate.

-3 Profit of the company
+3 Loss/profit of the company

 In accordance with Section 304 of the Companies Act, 2014 a separate profit and loss account for the Company has not been presented.
-The profit for the financial year arising in Roebuck Food Group plc amounted to $\pounds$ ,47,988,000 (2020: 948,000).
+The loss for the financial year arising in Roebuck Food Group plc amounted to £6.6m including loss due to write off of intragroup receivables (2021:Profit £48m).